mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_messages/python_package_that_uses_the_messages/amazing_quote_subscriber_node.py
    :language: python
-   :lines: 32-38
+   :lines: 34-38
-   :emphasize-lines: 3-7

-where the only difference with respect to the publisher is the third argument, namely

-- :code:`callback`, in which a method that receives a :code:`msg_type` and returns nothing is expected.
+where the only difference with respect to the publisher is the third argument, namely :code:`callback`, in which a method that receives a :code:`msg_type` and returns nothing is expected.
 For example, the :code:`amazing_quote_subscriber_callback`.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_messages/python_package_that_uses_the_messages/amazing_quote_subscriber_node.py
    :language: python